-I earned an MFA in Creative Writing from Warren Wilson College in Asheville, North Carolina.
+I have an MFA in Creative Writing from Warren Wilson College in North Carolina.
 My story "Fatty Acids" will be published in 2018 in Waxwing Magazine.
 The story is one of a collection of short stories-in-progress, called Homescar, which are set in the Hebridean Islands of Scotland.
 I am also working on a novel, entitled Listen, You Are My Sun, set in Mali during the Islamic occupation of 2013.

 I worked for twelve years as a freelance journalist in west Africa, covering politics, economics, religion, and arts, with a specialism in African music.
 Publications include the Guardian, the International Herald Tribune, the Sunday Times, the Observer Magazine, the Independent, Reuters, the BBC, Roads and Kingdoms, Wanderlust Magazine, and Songlines.
 I was a financial reporter for Bloomberg News between 2006 and 2013.
 I have made radio packages for the BBC, NPR, Swedish Radio, and CBC on topics varying from Senegalese bare-knuckle wrestling to Mauritanian pop music.